Ron Blair (writer): Biography

 Born in Sydney in 1942, Blair attended Christian Brothers' High School, Lewisham.
 While studying for a bachelor of arts at the University of Sydney, he was involved in student performances by the Sydney University Dramatic Society.
 Early in his career he worked for ABC Radio.
 A freelance writer, he has written over a dozen plays.
-He is married to actress and director Jennifer Hagan (born Perth, 1943).
+He is married to actress and director Jennifer Hagan.